Fleet Manager Manual — OneRoad

 Click "+ Add Asset"

-In the top-right corner of the Assets tab, click the + Add Asset button.
+In the top-right corner of the Assets tab, click + Add Asset.
 Enter the vehicle's registration number to search for it.

 3